Skip to main content

 Verify your email domain

 You can only set up SSO for verified email domains.
 In other words, you need to prove you own the domain name.
-After QA Wolf enables SSO configuration access:
+As the SSO Admin:

 1. Sign in to QA Wolf.